Simon-Initiative/DataShopLogger/README.md

   npm run build

-We encourage new developers and users to first try out our tests and examples.
-To see the code in action execute:
+We encourage new developers and users to first try out our sample code.
+To see a page using the library bring up this file in a browser:

-  npm run test
+  index.html

 # Documentation